Alexander Michaelis (Winner Outside of the Americas)

-Prof. Alexander Michaelis studied physics and received his doctorate in the field of electrochemistry.
-In 1996 he accepted a position at Siemens AG working in the field of microelectronics amongst others at the DRAM Development Alliance in East Fishkill, New York.
-In 2000, he began to work for Bayer AG in Leverkusen changing subsequently to H.C.
+Prof. Alexander Michaelis studied physics at the University of Düsseldorf in Germany and graduated with a diploma thesis in laser and plasma physics.
+Subsequently he switched to the field of physical chemistry and received his doctorate in electrochemistry.
+In 1995 he spend one year as faculty member at the University of North Carolina at Chapel Hill, USA.
+There, he worked on high temperature superconductors YBCO and Si-based microelectronic systems.
+In 1996 he accepted a position at Siemens AG working as senior process integration engineer in the field of microelectronics amongst others at the DRAM Development Alliance in East Fishkill, New York.
+In 2000, he began to work for the corporate research department of Bayer AG in Leverkusen.
+From there he was delegated to H.C.
 Starck GmbH, a Bayer subsidiary, where he was head of the Electroceramics and the New Business Development department.
-Furthermore, he was the managing director of InDEC B.V. working in the field of solid oxide fuel cells and finished his state doctorate at University of Düsseldorf.
+Furthermore, he was the managing director of InDEC B.V. working in the field of solid oxide fuel cells.
+During this time he also finished his state doctorate (habilitation treatise) at University of Düsseldorf.

-Since 2004, he has been director of the Fraunhofer Institute for Ceramic Technologies and Systems IKTS and has been holding the chair of Inorganic Nonmetallic Materials at TU Dresden.
+Since 2004, he is president of the Fraunhofer Institute for Ceramic Technologies and Systems IKTS with more than 600 employees and a yearly budget of over 54 Mio €.
+Furthermore, he has been holding the chair of Inorganic Nonmetallic Materials at TU (technical university) of Dresden.

-He has more than 40 patent families in materials science, microelectronics, and electronics and provided more than 100 publications.
+He has more than 40 patent families in materials science, microelectronics, and electronics and provided more than 250 publications.

 In 2012 Prof. Alexander Michaelis was awarded the ACerS Bridge Building Award for his contribution in the field of energy and environmental technology.
 In 2014 he received the Fraunhofer Medal for outstanding achievements in the field of applied materials research.